ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 # Structure of a README

 -   Recommended structure from the [Make a README](https://www.makeareadme.com/) website:
-    1. Name and description;
+    #.
+Name and description;
-    2. Installation instructions;
+    #.
+Usage examples;
-    3. Usage examples;
+    #.
+Installation instructions;
-    4. How to contribute to the repository;
+    #.
+How to contribute to the repository;
-    5. License.
+    #.
+License.
--   The [Awesome README](https://github.com/matiassingers/awesome-readme) website is a goldmine of suggestions and links to real-world project READMEs to imitate (like [joe](https://github.com/karan/joe#readme): beautiful!).
+-   The [Awesome README](https://github.com/matiassingers/awesome-readme) website is a goldmine of suggestions and links to real-world project READMEs to imitate.

 # How to write documentation?